 Map and Develop Content for Each Buyer Persona

 Buyer personas serve many purposes for your company.
 As a technical marketer, you should keep your buyer personas in mind as your plan and implement your marketing plan.
 Every piece of content you create should be written with a buyer persona in mind.
-Now that you have developed your buyer personas, brainstorm content that will lead your persona through your inbound marketing funnel.
+Now that you have developed your buyer personas, brainstorm content that will lead your persona through each stage of the buyer's journey.

 Evaluate Personas Once a Year